SubheSadek/covid_vaccine_registration/README.md

 # CovidVaccineRegistrationTestProject

-This is a starter project for a referral website built with Laravel 10, Vue.js 3, Vite, and Laravel Queue.
+This is a sample project for covid vaccine registration with Laravel 10, Vue.js 3, Vite.

 ## Laravel Sail (Docker) Installation